Censorship in Malaysia: Nudity

 Books, magazines and prints containing nudity (including nudity of aboriginal peoples) or government sensitive material are censored manually by shading areas in black ink.
 Some books are censored by removing entire pages.

 Pornography of any kind is strictly banned in Malaysia.
 Sex and nude scenes are strictly disallowed by the censors.

 Individual words

-Under subsection 48(3) and (4) of the Penang Islamic Religious Administration Enactment 2004, non-Muslims in Peninsular Malaysia are penalised for using the following words, or to write or publish them, in any form, version or translation in any language or for use in any publicity material in any medium:
+Under subsection 48(3) and (4) of the Penang Islamic Religious Administration Enactment 2004, the Selangor Non-Islamic Religions (Control of Propagation Among Muslims) Enactment 1988 and other state laws, non-Muslims in Peninsular Malaysia are penalised for using the following words, or to write or publish them, in any form, version or translation in any language or for use in any publicity material in any medium:

 "Allah", "Firman Allah", "Ulama", "Hadith", "Ibadah", "Kaabah", "Qadhi'", "Illahi", "Wahyu", "Mubaligh", "Syariah", "Qiblat", "Haji", "Mufti", "Rasul", "Iman", "Dakwah", "Wali", "Fatwa", "Imam", "Nabi", "Sheikh", "Khutbah", "Tabligh", "Akhirat", "Azan", "Al Quran", "As Sunnah", "Auliya'", "Karamah", "Syahadah", "Baitullah", "Musolla", "Zakat Fitrah", "Hajjah", "Taqwa" and "Soleh".

+The use of individual words in publications by non-Muslims has been the subject to lengthy legal battles, including in Archbishop of Kuala Lumpur v Menteri Dalam Negeri, where the Federal Court of Malaysia overruled a High Court decision that the use of "Allah" by non-Muslims was a constitutional right.
+However, in the High Court case of Jill Ireland v Menteri Dalam Negeri (2021), a 1986 Federal ban under the Printing Presses and Publications Act 1984 of a similar set of prohibited words in Christian publications was overturned as "irrational and perverse", "unconstitutional" and outside of the statutory powers conferred in the Act.
+The court distinguished the two decisions, arguing that Archbishop of Kuala Lumpur dealt with the constitutional right to use the word "Allah", rather than the legality of the directive itself banning Christian publications from using the word.
+In 2023, the Malaysian government withdrew its appeal of the 2021 High Court decision.
+The State Government of Selangor maintains that the decision in Jill Ireland does not affect its state enactment.

 Israel

 Any Hebrew and Yiddish-language movies and movies from Israel are not allowed to be shown in Malaysian cinemas.